aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Projects/Respond and recover from a data breach-Capstone-Project-C-05-M-02-README.md

 ## **Project Conclusion:**

-By completing this project, you successfully identified and remediated the vulnerabilities that contributed to a simulated data breach in a Google Cloud environment.
-You restored compromised resources, secured Cloud Storage, hardened firewall configurations, and validated compliance.
+By completing this project, I successfully identified and remediated the vulnerabilities that contributed to a simulated data breach in a Google Cloud environment.
+I restored compromised resources, secured Cloud Storage, hardened firewall configurations, and validated compliance.
 This project demonstrates foundational skills in **cloud incident response**, **vulnerability management**, and **compliance verification**.

 ---